Perfect transfer of arbitrary continuous variable states across optical waveguide lattices: Introduction

 Beyond systems with finite degrees of freedom, continuous variable (CV) systems \cite{Adesso_OSID_2014, Serafini_2017}, characterized by canonically conjugate quadrature variables possessing an infinite spectrum, have emerged as potential candidates for the realization of several information theoretic protocols such as dense coding \cite{BraunsteinKimbleDC}, teleportation \cite{Braunstein_PRL_2000}, quantum cloning \cite{andersen2005}, preparation of cluster states for one-way quantum computation \cite{Yoshikawa_APL_2016} etc. Within this framework, optical lattices realized through coupled optical waveguides in a one-dimensional array, have been employed to revolutionize the implementation of quantum computation \cite{Slussarenko_APR_2019} and the transfer of non-classical features \cite{Rai_PRA_2008, Longhi_PRL_2008}.
 They constitute an experimentally feasible mechanism for manipulating light \cite{Takesue_Optica_2008, Camacho_Optica_2012, Das_PRL_2017, Kannan_SA_2020, Zhang_Nature_2021} or simulating quantum spin models using optical systems \cite{Hunh_PNAS_2016, Bello_PRX_2022}.
 Such waveguide arrays are fabricated using femtosecond laser techniques \cite{pertsch_2004_discrete,itoh_2006_ultrafast, Szameit_OE_2007, Szameit_JPB_2010, meany_2015} and nanofabrication methods \cite{Rafizadeh_CLE_1997, Belarouci_JL_2001}, and they have high resistance to noise \cite{Perets_PRL_2008, Dreeben_QST_2018}, thereby preserving coherence and polarization \cite{Gattass_NP_2008, Valle_JOA_2009, Smith_OE_2009, Sansoni_PRL_2010, Lepert_OE_2011} up to a high degree of accuracy.
 Although the transfer of both qubits and qudits \cite{Latmiral_PRA_2015} as well as pure CV states \cite{Rodriguez-Lara_JOSAB_2014} has already been studied in this system, the perfect transmission of arbitrary CV states by manipulating interaction between waveguide arrays has not been reported yet.
 Moreover, experimental success has been limited to the transmission of single-photon Fock and path-entangled states \cite{Bellec_OL_2012, Perez-Leija_PRA_2013, Chapman_Nature_2016}, two-mode squeezed vacuum state \cite{Swain_JO_2021}, and two-photon N$00$N states \cite{rai_2010_quantum}.
-However, the two most resourceful CV states - the coherent and the squeezed states have eluded PST in the CV formalism (cf. Ref \cite{Rai_JO_2022} for circularly coupled waveguide arrays in four-mode setups).
+The transfer of quantum properties inherent in the two most resourceful CV states - the coherent and the squeezed states have also been demonstrated using circularly coupled waveguide arrays in four-mode setups~\cite{Rai_JO_2022}.